Cognigy/Documentation/docs/en/docs/live-agent/settings/labels.md

 The Label will be created and appear under Labels, and will be available to add to Conversations.

-#### Meaningful Labels
+!!! tip

-It is good practice to give meaningful names to Labels, and to use chosen colors to easily identify visually which categories, or topics, a Conversation belongs to.
+    It is good practice to give meaningful names to Labels, and to use chosen colors to easily identify visually which categories, or topics, a conversation belongs to.

 ### How to Edit a Label